Olympic Games: Olympic marketing

+The funds from licensing programs support everything that goes into the Games, alongside other revenue streams from ticket sales and broadcasting rights, which represent more than 60 percent.

 The sale of the Olympic brand has been controversial.
 The argument is that the Games have become indistinguishable from any other commercialised sporting spectacle.
 Another criticism is that the Games are funded by host cities and national governments; the IOC incurs none of the cost, yet controls all the rights and profits from the Olympic symbols.
 The IOC also takes a percentage of all sponsorship and broadcast income.
 Host cities continue to compete ardently for the right to host the Games, even though there is no certainty that they will earn back their investments.
 Research has shown that trade is around 30 percent higher for countries that have hosted the Olympics.